Nowammm/TypeLingo/README.md

 2. If needed, temporarily switch to the "Old" mode until a bug fix is available (mode changing is in the extension's popup window).

 # License
-Commercial use or distribution of the software is FORBIDDEN unless given permission by me to do so.
+Commercial use or distribution of the software is FORBIDDEN unless given permission to do so.